Emmely2008/MidTermAssignmentProject1/README.md

 ```

-A bonus with parameterized test is that we get to describe the test with the parameters in the description message.
+A bonus with Parameterized Test is that we get to describe the test with the parameters in the description message.
 When the test fails we know exactly which image that failed and the value that was expected.
 This makes the debugging process much faster.

 ##### Explain the topic Data Driven Testing, and why it often makes a lot of sense to read test data from a file.

 *Data Driven Testing*
-Term from Wikipedia is: Data-driven testing (DDT) is a term used in the testing of computer software to describe testing done using a table of conditions directly as test inputs and verifiable outputs as well as the process where test environment settings and control are not hard-coded.
+Term from Wikipedia is: Data-driven testing (DDT) is a term used in the testing of computer
+software to describe testing done using a table of conditions directly as test inputs and verifiable
+outputs as well as the process where test environment settings and control are not hard-coded.

-This exactly what is needed to improve test coverage – test with different scenarios and different input data without hard-coding the scenario itself, but just feeding different input and expected output data to it.
+This exactly what is needed to improve test coverage – test with different scenarios and different
+input data without hard-coding the scenario itself, but just feeding different input and expected output data to it.

-This makes the test very dynamic and fast for change updates and not only the developer of the test can understand and write test input and outputs.
+This makes the test very dynamic and fast for change updates and not only the developer of the test can
+understand and write test input and outputs.

 ##### Your answers to the question; whether what you implemented was a Unit Test or a JUnit Test, the problems you might have discovered with the test and, your suggestions for ways this could have been fixed.